hystax/optscale/README.md

 Learn more about the Hystax OptScale platform and its capabilities at [our website](https://hystax.com).

+## Deployment

+Please follow [deployment guide](optscale-deploy/README.md) to spin up your own instance of OptScale from pre-built Docker images.

 ## Community

 Hystax drives FinOps methodology, and has crafted a community of FinOps-related people.
 The community discusses FinOps and cost optimization best practices, our experts offer users how-tos and technical recommendations, and provide ongoing details and updates regarding the open source OptScale solution.